nkepling/ns_mdp_lang/README.md

 Finally, navigate to http://localhost:8888 .
 Create a new project and import nsmdp.webgmex to start using the project!

-## Setting up an Experiment in WebGME:
+## Steps to run an Experiment in WebGME
 1. Under ROOT, make an experiment object.
-2. In the Experiment, Select an Agent and an NS-Gym Env.
+2. In the Experiment, Select an Agent(MCTS or RL) and an NS-Gym Env.
 3. Change the hyperparameters (attributes) of the agent.
-4. Go inside the NS-Gym Env and create a wrapper.
+4. Go inside the NS-Gym Env and create a wrapper (NSClassicControlWrapper or NSClassicControlWrapper).
 Edit the attributes of the wrapper specific to your experiment.
 5. Inside the Wapper select the Gym environment you want to use like Frozen Lake or CartPole.
-6.
+You can also change the parameters of the environment.
+6. Add an Update function and select tunable paprameters like length.
+7. Inside the update function select the Scheduler and edit the attributes.
+8. Now go inside the experiment and run the ExperimentCodeGenerator plugin.
+9. This will create the code, that you can see as the "code" attribute.
+10. Run the next plugin, RunExperimentCode.
+This will run the experiment- this will take some time.
+11. The result of the experiment can be seen the ResultsViz and the trace file is also saved as exp_result attribute.

+Feel free to use Experiment_test_2 as a reference to model your experiment.
+The result should look like this: